 Type 2 Diabetes Management:

-- Medication: The oldest one and still commonly prescribed is metformin, that works by lowering glucose production by the liver, and by improving the body’s sensitivity to insulin at the same time.
+3. Medication: The oldest one and still commonly prescribed is metformin, which works by lowering glucose production by the liver, and by improving the body’s sensitivity to insulin at the same time.

 There are newer classes of drugs such as: